RoadieHQ/marketing-site/content/docs/custom-plugins/index.md

 3. Build your plugin (e.g. yarn install && yarn tsc && yarn build)
 4. Publish your plugin npm publish
 5. (Optional) Check the registry npm info `@<your-company>-roadie/<package-name>`

+## Conclusion

+We will notify you via Slack once the plugin is ready in your Roadie Backstage instance.
+Further updates to the npm package will be picked up and released automatically and you can expect the changes to appear in Backstage after 15-20 minutes.

 [forgot-password]: https://roadiehq.jfrog.io/ui/login/forgot-password
 [form]: https://docs.google.com/forms/d/e/1FAIpQLSdSNr4Ps_RpKEx0V2QbxWaKLb3-DKi0W7U09Wth0SXHQoPyXQ/viewform